LeonardoTononi/recipe-finder-app/README.md

 ## More informations

-Inspired by Dev Ed on YouTube.
+Inspired by Dev Ed on YouTube. <br>
 I've added a new style and a new kind of filter.